globalw/smina/README.md

 ## Performance

 Utilizing the gnm optimizer can enable researchers to calculate faster and better results of their respective protein-ligand docking problem on very few resources.
-That is if you are used to work with the popular autodock vina/smina docking software.
+That is if you are used to working with the popular autodock vina/smina docking software.

 A comparison of computational speed and accuracy is exhibitable in the following: